Meet Jacob Bethell, the Barbados kid leading England’s next generation in all formats

 The former will have to go some to even get near some of Root’s Test achievements.

-The Barbados kid who has the potential to go big in all formats.
+The Barbados kid has the potential to go big in all formats.

 Join our commenting forum